 Read more here

 Unfortunately not.
-It is very important for us to provide the best skippers possible and we need make sure you can handle the role of a skipper!
+It is very important for us to provide the best skippers possible and we need make sure you can handle the role of a skipper.

-Yes, the boat is equipped with standard instruments, VHF radio, GPS, plotter and relevant sea charts for the area.
+Yes, the yacht is equipped with standard instruments, VHF radio, GPS, plotter and relevant sea charts for the area.
 There is also a GSM mobile phone onboard that receives text message forecasts and weather alerts every day.

 No they are not.